openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 #### Bootstrap / Control plane static pods

-We will review the list of revisions for apiserver/etcd and see if we can reduce them by reducing revisions caused by observations of known conditions.
-For example in a single node we know what the etcd endpoints will be in advance, We can avoid a revision by observing this post install.
+We will review the list of revisions for apiserver and etcd to see if we can reduce them by eliminating changes caused by observations of known conditions.
+For example, in a single node we know what the etcd endpoints will be in advance, so we can avoid a revision by observing this after installation.
 This work will go a long way to reducing disruption during install and improve mean time to recovery for upgrade re-deployments and failures.

+While there is a goal to ensure that the final node state does not include bootstrapping files, it is necessary to copy some of the files into the host temporarily to allow bootstrapping to complete.
+These files are copied by embedding them in the combined Ignition config, and after OpenShift is running on the host the files are deleted by the `post-reboot` service.

 The control plane components we will copy from `/etc/kubernetes/manifests` into the master Ignition are: